-- ENG 1103-Developmental English.
-Primarily for foreign students, this course in writing stresses basic communications skills-writing of paragraphs, outlines, summaries and essays.
-A general review of mechanics, and reading for ideas are also included.
-Three semester hours. - ENG 1113A-1123A-English.
+- ENG 1113A-1123A English.
 This course is presently designed for students scoring above the 75 percentile (College Bound Norms) in the English section of the ACT.
 The basic requirements of reading, writing, speaking, listening, vocabulary building, elementary research, and critical analysis are supplemented to further develop the initiative, resourcefulness, and creativity of the student.
 Since more sophisticated writing and additional reading are required throughout the year, the course may eventually lead to the establishment of an honors course.
 1113A is a prerequisite to 1123A.
-Three semester hours each. - ENG 1113-1123-English Composition.
-This course, a basic requirement in any college curriculum, draws upon the areas of reading, writing, speaking and listening, vocabulary building, elementary research, literary genre, fiction, poetry, critical analysis, and drama.
+Three semester hours each. - ENG 1113-1123 English Composition.
+This course, a basic requirement in any college curriculum, draws upon the areas of reading, writing, speaking and listening, vocabulary building, elementary research and critical analysis.
 1113 is a prerequisite to 1123.
 Three semester hours each.
-(ENG 1113 and 1123 are prerequisite to the following courses.) - ENG 2133-Creative Writing.
+(ENG 1113 and 1123 are prerequisite for the following courses). - ENG 2133 Creative Writing.
 This course is designed for the student interested in writing fiction, poetry, or informal essay and will consist of readings and practical writing experiences in these genres.
-Three semester hours. - ENG 2213-American Literature, A Survey.
+Three semester hours. - ENG 2213 American Literature, A Survey.
 The course is a survey of American literature from colonial times to the present, designed to develop an appreciation of our American heritage.
+Three semester hours. - ENG 2413 Survey of World Literature.
+This study is based on selections of world literature from Homer to Camus.
+The selected major works are studied to reveal the cultural milieu which produced them and to determine their major contribution stylistically and thematically to the western literary tradition.
 Three semester hours.

-- ENG 2413-Survey of World Literature.
-This study is based on selections of world literature from Homer to Solzhenitsyn.
-The selected major works are studied to reveal the cultural milieu which produced them and to determine their major contribution stylistically and thematically to the western literary tradition.
-Three semester hours. - ENG 2323, 2333-English Literature I, II.
+ENG 2323, 2333 - English Literature I, II.
 This study involves a comprehensive treatment of leading authors, important works and chief literary types.
 The work is pursued chronologically, beginning the first semester with the old English period and extending into the Neo-Classical Age.
 The second semester continues with the Romantic Period, the Victorian Age and ends with the Modern Age.
 ENG 2323 is a prerequisite of ENG 2333.
 Three semester hours each.